Lab 10: Interpreters

 14

 Hint: Make sure that every element in a Pair (the operator and all operands) will be calc_eval-uated once, so that we can correctly apply the relevant Python operator to operands!
-You may find the map method of the Pair class useful for this.
+Also, Pair is similar to the Link class so think about how you would approach this as a linked list problem.

 def floor_div(args):